Frequently asked questions

 General

-Is it a one-way or two-way bridge?
+Is the Synternet bridge a one-way or two-way bridge?

 It is a two-way bridge, which means that at any point in time, ERC20 SYNT can be exchanged for Cosmos SYNT and vice versa.

-Are the Synternet Blockchain, the bridge and the SYNT token contract audited?
+Are the Synternet blockchain, the bridge and the SYNT token contract audited?

 The Synternet Blockchain, the bridge and the SYNT token contracts have been audited by Certik.
-The report will be available here.

-How can I buy SYNT on Cosmos?
+How can I buy SYNT on Osmosis?

 Bridge Process